3fuyang/fwio.me/src/content/blog/ts-in-monorepo.md

 > However, path aliases tell TypeScript to not treat the import statement **as a module to be resolved**, but rather use the key of '@sample/some-package' as a reference to where the module is located.
 TypeScript does not actually replace the import path during compilation.
 See https://monorepo.tools/typescript#mapping-to-a-path.

-As a result, we need to tweak our toolings to make the import statement work seamlessly at runtime, i.e. plugins like `vite-tsconfig-paths` or `tsconfig-paths-webpack-plugin`.

-And still, the type checking is at TypeScript level.
+As a result, we need to tweak our toolings to make the import statement work seamlessly at runtime, i.e. with plugins like `vite-tsconfig-paths` or `tsconfig-paths-webpack-plugin`.
+Also, the code of different projects is **not really isolated** as those in a monorepo should be, restricting the type checking at TypeScript level again, which eliminates possible performance gain.

 ### Internal Packages